Steve Broussard: Coaching career

 After his nine-year NFL career, Broussard spent four years coaching high school football in California.
 He was the offensive coordinator at Don Lugo High School in Chino before going to Diamond Ranch High School as offensive coordinator in 2001.
 He became head coach at Diamond Ranch in 2002 and coached until 2003.
 His first season as head coach resulted in success with the Diamond Ranch Panthers taking the Mt.
 Baldy League Title.
 For the 2003 season, the Diamond Ranch Panthers were the heavy favorites (ranked #1 in preseason Mt.
-Baldy League) to take the league title once again with several returning seniors on offense & defense, and a talented junior class that featured three division I prospects.
+Baldy League) to take the league title once again with several returning seniors on offense & defense, and a talented junior class that featured three Division I prospects.
 The Panthers finished 1–4 in Mt.
 Baldy League play for the 2003 season.

-Prior to the 2004 season, Portland State head coach Tim Walsh hired Broussard as a running backs coach.
-During the 2004 season, Broussard coached a first team All-Big Sky fullback in Allen Kennett, while running backs Joe Rubin and Ryan Fuqua combined to lead the Vikings to a Big Sky Conference best rushing average of 204.4 yards per game.
-Broussard coached the receivers his last 2 years at PSU until he was hired by Washington State prior to the 2007 season.
+Before the 2004 season, Portland State head coach Tim Walsh hired Broussard as a running backs coach.
+During the 2004 season, Broussard coached a first-team All-Big Sky fullback in Allen Kennett, while running backs Joe Rubin and Ryan Fuqua combined to lead the Vikings to a Big Sky Conference best-rushing average of 204.4 yards per game.
+Broussard coached the receivers his last 2 years at PSU until he was hired by Washington State before the 2007 season.

 On February 8, 2007, Washington State head coach Bill Doba announced that Broussard would be returning to WSU to serve as the Cougars' running backs coach and special teams coordinator.